 Citibank Personal Loan Requirements & Application Info

-Citibank does not disclose a minimum credit score to qualify for their persona loans, but multiple third-party sources place the threshold around 680.
+Citibank does not disclose a minimum credit score to qualify for their personal loans, but multiple third-party sources place the threshold around 680.
 Citibank is explicit about their minimum income requirement.
-It’s $10,500 per year, which is only the 13th percentile for personal income in the U.S. In other words, 87% of U.S. adults earn more than $10,500 per year.
+It’s $10,500 per year, which is only the 12th percentile for personal income in the U.S. In other words, 88% of U.S. adults earn more than $10,500 per year.

 Citibank has some additional requirements to qualify for a personal loan.
 First off, you must have a Citibank account (checking, savings, money market or CD) that has averaged an end-of-month balance above zero dollars for the past three months.
 You also need to be at least 18 years old and either a U.S. citizen or permanent resident.
-Citibank requires a tax ID number as well, which can either be a Social Security number or an Individual Taxpayer Identification Number.
+Citibank is one of only a few lenders that will accept an Individual Taxpayer Identification Number or a passport as a substitute for a Social Security number if you don’t have one.

-Citibank does not offer a way for people to check for personal loan pre-qualification online.
-When it comes to actually applying, you can do so either by phone (1-877-362-9100) or online.
-Citibank does allow joint applications.
+Citibank does not offer a way for people to check for personal loan pre-qualification online, which is one of the biggest reasons why they lose points in this category.
+When it comes to actually applying, you can do so by phone (1-877-362-9100), online or at a branch.
+Citibank does not allow joint applications.